Skip to main content

 Setting the IP addresses of your cameras

-Once you've configured the network you'll use for your camera switch, you can force the IP address of your cameras, so that they don't revert to their default if they're power cycled.
+Once you've configured the network you'll use for your camera switch, you can set the persistent IP address of your cameras, so that they don't revert to their default if they're power cycled.

 In order to change the settings of your cameras, you need to ensure they are on an accessible IP range.
 If there is a red error icon next to the serial number, the IP is not on the same range - right click and select ‘Force IP to resolve’ to correct this.